PhilSA/Trove/com.trove.statemachines/Documentation~/advanced.md

 * `WaitState` is a simple timer state that triggers a transition to the next state once the 1s timer is reached.
 It transitions to `DoActionState`.
 * `DoActionState` performs the action in its `OnStateEnter()`, and then ends the state machine by setting the `CurrentStateHandle` to `default` in the `stateMachine`.
 It doesn't need any `Update()` logic.

 You can even model complex tween-style "coroutines" as state machines.
-A tween that is setup to first move to a position, and then once that position tween is completer, start a scale up tween, is a state machine of:
+A tween that is setup to first move to a position, and then once that position tween is completed, start a scale up tween, is a state machine of:
 * `MoveToPositionTweenState`: once reached targed, transition to `ScaleUpState`
 * `ScaleUpState`